akruszewski/gibl/manuscript/chapter2.md

 = 3
 ```

-We just saw an example of a recursive behaviour, since the recursive cases were reduced to the base case in attempt to get a result.
-With this example, we can see the power of recursion and how it allows us to do processing of values in a repeating manner.
+We just saw an example of a recursive behavior, since the recursive cases were reduced to the base case to get a result.
+With this example, we can see the power of recursion and how it allows us to do the processing of values in a repeating manner.

 There is another way that we can write `list-length` as: